Jessyy/amxx-plugins-sma/README.md

 [AMX MOD X Plugins - SMA][github]
 ====================

-This repository contains most of the amxx plugins i have used for a Counter-Strike 1.6 Dedicated Server.
+This repository contains most of the amxx plugins I've used over the years for my Counter-Strike 1.6 Dedicated Server.

 Notes
 -----